MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 A successful data culture depends on users working with the right data in their day-to-day activities.
 To achieve this goal, users need to find and access data sources, reports, and other artifacts.

 Data discovery is the ability to effectively search for, and locate, relevant data sources and artifacts across the organization.
 Primarily, data discovery is concerned with improving awareness that data exists, particularly when data is siloed in departmental systems.
-Once aware of its existence, users can formally request access to the data.
+Once aware of its existence, a user can go through the standard process to request access to the information.
 Today, technology helps a lot with data discovery, advancing well past asking colleagues where to find data artifacts.

 > [!TIP]
 > It's important to have a clear and simple process so users can request access to data.
 Knowing that a data artifact exists—but unable to access it within the guidelines and processes established by the domain owner—can be a source of frustration for users.
-It can force them to make inefficient workarounds.
+It can force them to use inefficient workarounds rather than pursue requesting access through the proper channels.

 Data discovery contributes to adoption efforts and the implementation of governance practices by: